Trump calls for Wisconsin 2020 election results to be decertified after ballot drop boxes deemed illegal

 In social media messages on Saturday, Trump called the 2020 election a “substantial” victory for Republicans, but a recount, court decisions and multiple reviews have affirmed that Biden defeated Trump in Wisconsin.
 Only 24 people out of nearly 3.3 million who cast ballots have been charged with election fraud in Wisconsin.

 The ruling was handed down four months before a high-stakes Nov.
-8 election for both major political parties.
+8 election.
 Democrats are seeking to oust U.S. Sen. Ron Johnson, R-Oshkosh, and Republicans have their sights set on defeating Democratic Gov. Tony Evers, who is seeking a second term.

-Vos, Gov. Tony Evers, the Republican Party of Wisconsin, the Democratic Party of Wisconsin, and the Wisconsin Elections Commission were not available for comment on Sunday.
+Vos, Evers, the Republican Party of Wisconsin, the Democratic Party of Wisconsin, and the Wisconsin Elections Commission were not available for comment on Sunday.

+Art of the Everyday: A recap of June in photos from Wisconsin State Journal photographers

+In the ad, which was leaked to The Intercept, Johnson draws attention to a mass death incident in San Antonio where over 50 immigrants died in an abandoned trailer, attributing it to lenient liberal immigration policies.